-In general, older individuals presenting with a RAO should be evaluated for atheromatous and embolic vascular etiologies, whereas younger patients should be assessed for autoimmune, hypercoagulable, and inflammatory disorders.
-For example, Susac syndrome should be considered in younger patients presenting with multiple or recurrent BRAOs.
-(III good quality, strong recommendation) This syndrome has a triad of hearing loss (usually low frequency), central nervous system lesions (especially of the corpus callosum), and BRAOs.
+Experts appointed by the American Heart Association suggest that for patients presenting with symptomatic RAO a critical initial systemic evaluation be performed at the nearest acute stroke-ready hospital or stroke center.34 In general, older individuals presenting with an RAO should also be evaluated for atheromatous and embolic vascular etiologies.
+Patients 50 years or older should undergo a workup for embolic sources.55 In the absence of a clear etiology such as an embolus, the workup should include an evaluation for antiphospholipid antibodies and other hematologic diatheses, and autoimmune or other hypercoagulable states.5 For example, Susac syndrome should be considered in younger patients presenting with multiple or recurrent BRAOs.56 This syndrome has a triad of hearing loss (usually low frequency), central nervous system lesions (especially of the corpus callosum), and BRAOs.
 The clinician should also inquire about the signs or symptoms of vascular compromise associated with a carotid dissection (e.g., neck or face pain following recent trauma).
-(III good quality, strong recommendation)